justiny7/rpi_os/README.md

 **Note**: The actual rpi_os `kernel.img`, which is created in the root of this project, is not to be confused with the bootloader `kernel.img`, which is created in `bootloader`.
 The bootloader kernel is the one in the SD card, and you use `rpi-install` to upload the actual kernel onto the Pi.

 ## Using this repo as a library
 A couple of my other projects build off of this repository, using it as a library.
-You can reference my [Gaussian splatting](https://github.com/justiny7/pigs/tree/main) or [exposure fusion pipeline](https://github.com/justiny7/jankencamera/tree/main) projects to see how to do so - it just requires some minor tweaks in the `Makefile`!
+You can reference my [Gaussian splatting](https://github.com/justiny7/pigs/tree/main) or [exposure fusion pipeline](https://github.com/justiny7/jankencamera/tree/main) projects to see how to do so - it just requires some minor tweaks in the Makefile!